-The parents / carer of any student with an unexplained absence will be contacted via text on by 10.30, please ensure that we have an accurate up to date mobile number government guidelines.
+The parents / carer of any student with an unexplained absence will be contacted via text on by 10.30, please ensure that we have an accurate up to date mobile number test.
+If a student or a member of their household tests positive for coronavirus, then the student is expected to follow guidance and to self-isolate for the required time. in line with government guidelines.
 The student will then be expected to complete their studies independently.
 Students can use SMH or Edulink to contact teachers or the Sixth Form Team and are asked to contact the school with any results from tests they receive.